ludei/webview-plus/README.md

 # IMPORTANT: This project has been discontinued.
-For the latest Webview+ for iOS, please go to the new Cocoon Cloud at http://cocoon.io.
+For the latest Webview+ for Android, please go to the new Cocoon Cloud at http://cocoon.io.
 The new Cocoon cloud is completely Cordova based and has enhanced features that include: the most up to date Webview+, new Cocoon plugins, a better Developer App, support for any Cordova plugin and a revamped UI.

 # Webview+ for Android #